-Rachel Ray is a classic example of someone whose "personality" has caught on with a big enough demographic to warrant having it preserved as it is filtered through the dehumanizing machine - all the actresses who have to audition to get their faces attached to the machine are ordered to strip their individuality away to a dull CGI-bearing make-up layered uniformity, but Rachel's is hurried through, under a fire blanket and flanked by bodyguards in sunglasses.
+Rachel Ray is a classic example of someone whose "personality" has caught on with a big enough demographic to warrant having it preserved as it is filtered through the dehumanizing machine all the actresses submit to.
+Most are compelled to strip their individuality away to a dull CGI-bearing make-up layered uniformity, but Rachel's is hurried through under a fire blanket and flanked by bodyguards in sunglasses.

 Back to the Wizard.
-I've been down I'll admit, but I perk up when I see Bert Lahr and his fey macho lion swagger.
+I've been down I'll admit, love troubles, man.
+But I perk up when I see Bert Lahr and his fey macho lion swagger.
+Doesn't everyone?
+Always?
 Then there's the drugs of the poppy fields, and of course the classic multi-exposure revolution of Dorothy's face when she gets knocked out in the tornado... the alter-dimensional re-imagining of the basic mythic wandering of the hero in the form of the heroine, this time in Dorothy form, Dorothy which is my 97 year-old grandmother's name, Dorothy, whom we're here to visit.

 The modern updating of this coolest of all surviving American myths, what would they be needing to make them unique to our time?
-WILD AT HEART tried to reimagine the Wizard scenario as a run for your money road movie set to Barry Gifford dialogue; SILENCE OF THE LAMBS had Buffalo Bill sure to get a heart (in his fridge); and the scarecrow Lecter and the Jack Crawford the Lion.
+WILD AT HEART tried to reimagine the Wizard scenario as a run for your money road movie set to Barry Gifford dialogue; SILENCE OF THE LAMBS had Buffalo Bill sure to get a heart (in his fridge); and the scarecrow Lecter and the Jack Crawford the Wizard.

 This is your last chance, these Disney classics are going back into the vault.
 "Can you even dye my eyes to match my gown?"